Music Education (B.M.)

 - become a member of Seton Hill's Collegiate Chapter of the National Association of Music Education

-- experience all of the benefits of our Apple Distinguished School, including an Apple Laptop and iPad for all full-time freshmen
+- experience all of the benefits of our Apple Distinguished School, including a MacBook Air laptop for all full-time freshmen

 100% Placement for Seton Hill Music Education Graduates!

 All of Seton Hill’s May 2016 graduates moved forward by accepting scholarships and assistantships for graduate studies and/or positions as music educators in schools throughout the country.
 Where will a degree in music education from Seton Hill take you?

 In addition to the University's requirements for admission, all music majors must successfully audition for Seton Hill's music faculty to be admitted into the Music Program.